5 Simple Ways To Revive Your Dying Sex Life

 Put it in writing

 If it has been a very long time since you were officially courting, you and your spouse might both be starved for some flirting.
 Of course, it’s hard to be authentic with your flirt when you both know it’s a sure thing.
 But if you’ve been married that long, you probably didn’t have text messaging when you were first dating, and you may never have experienced the power of sexting.
 Surprise your spouse with a sexy message early in the day and wait for a response.
 It might feel silly at first if this isn’t something you’ve done before, so start slow and ramp it up as the day goes on.
 Something as harmless as “Hey, let’s make some time for each other tonight,” can kick off a sexy exchange that will culminate in some serious culmination.
-Better yet: emoji sexting.
+Better yet: moji sexting.
 You'll never look at a farmers market shopping list in the same way again.

 Enhance your environment